AgePartnership/oleg-brand-kit/README.md

 ## Importing the Sass into your project

-### Include all the things!
+### Include the config variables!

-If you want to include everything in this repo, there's a handy single file you need to import into your main project Sass file:
+If you want to include all the config variables from this repo, there's a handy single file you need to import into your main project Sass file:

+`@import 'node_modules/oleg-brand-kit/config';`

+### Include the utility classes!

+If you want to include the utility classes from this repo, you can import the following into your main project Sass file:

-`@import 'node_modules/oleg-brand-kit/all';`
+`@import 'node_modules/oleg-brand-kit/utilities';`

+This file contains classes which you can use to amend properties of an element, including font-weight, font-size and colour.

+This file must be the last imported partial in your Sass file.
+Generally, classes added here hold the same CSS specificity value as classes used in module/component partials.
+In such cases, CSS will read the most 'recent' declaration.
+By importing the utilities partial after every other import, it ensures the utility classes are set as intended.

+For more information regarding CSS specificity, see: https://css-tricks.com/specifics-on-css-specificity/.

 ### Pick 'n' Mix